 PLEASE HELP US – WE NEED YOUR GENEROUS SUPPORT – PLEASE DONATE NOW!

-The future for the SVR seems bleak indeed.
+The future for the SVR is challenging.
 But we are not going to give up the fight.

 Instead, with our Fight Back Fund, we will continue to fundraise for the SVR’s recovery both during the current crisis and in the tough months that will follow the lifting of restrictions.
 We are actively seeking further donations to this fund because fighting back is what we’re known for.
 Our pioneering preservationists did it when they brought the line back from ruin in the late 1960s; we managed it following the devastation of the storms in 2007; and with your help now, we’ll do it again.

-We are approaching many trusts and grant-making organisations to ask for support at this difficult time.
+We are approaching trusts and grant-making organisations to ask for support at this difficult time.
 Some of these know us well, having already contributed to the Falling Sands Viaduct restoration project, apprentice training or our Access for All carriages.
-We’re also in discussion with The National Lottery Heritage Fund to see how they can support us.

 We’ve never needed your help more than we do now.
 Please donate to the SVR’s Fight Back Fund

 For taxpayers we can apply for 25% Gift Aid, at no extra cost to you, which makes this a very efficient way of giving.